 Review summary: Leica Q Typ 116 vs Sony A6000

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Leica Q Typ 116 and the Sony A6000?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Leica Q (Typ 116):